babashka/http-client/README.md

 Babashka's http-client aims to be a good default for most scripting use cases and is built on top of `java.net.http` and can be used as a dependency-free JVM library as well.
-It will be the recommended HTTP client in babashka.
 The API is mostly compatible with babashka.curl so it can be used as a drop-in replacement.
 The other built-in solutions will not be removed any time soon.

 ## Usage